- Last Updated: November 16 2016

 - Partners must remain in regular contact (as defined by the agreement) with GPO.

 The following describes the process involved in developing FDLP partnerships:

 - Send us your proposal if you wish to pursue a partnership and your library has an affiliation with a Federal agency or Federal depository library.
 There is no need to wait until a project is near completion before contacting us.

 - GPO evaluates all partnership proposals by using a set of general criteria and criteria related to the proposal’s specialization.
 GPO considers internal costs and other factors, such as staffing resources and current project priorities, when reviewing a partnership proposal.

 - Throughout the process, the GPO partnership coordinator will interface with the prospective partner and will coordinate between GPO and your institution.

-- The partner institution(s) and GPO usually formalize their partnership through a Memorandum of Understanding (MOU).
-While GPO and the partner institution(s) will determine the exact requirements for the MOU based on the nature of the project, MOUs for content and service partnerships have a similar structure.
+- The partner institution(s) and GPO usually formalize their partnership through a Letter of Agreement (LOA).
+While GPO and the partner institution(s) will determine the exact requirements for the LOA based on the nature of the project, LOAs for content and service partnerships have a similar structure.

 Prominently display your partnership status with GPO on your Web site or in printed educational and public relations materials you develop.
 GPO's partners may use the logo that GPO has developed for the partnership program.
 This logo not only establishes the partnership as one of importance, but serves as an indirect way to promote the partnership itself to any who view the product.

-The graphics are available in either color or black and white in both print (.eps, .tif) and Web (.jpg, .png) formats, depending on whether the images are needed for print or electronic format.
+The graphics are available in either archive color (892 KB) or archive black and white (916 KB) in both print (.eps) and Web (.jpg, .png) formats, depending on whether the images are needed for print or electronic format.
 Files have been compressed in zip format for easier download.